minnojs/minno-quest/README.md

 	var API = new quest();

 	API.addSequence([
-		// 1.
-This is a page object
 		{
-			// It has a questions property
 			questions:[
-				// 1a.
-This is the first question (a text input):
 				{
 					type: 'text',
 					stem: 'What is your name?'
 				},
-				// 1b.
-This is a second question (a select one input) {
+				{
 					type: 'selectOne',
 					stem: 'How are you?',